mpb-cal/WebDungeon2/README.md

-A Web Based MUD Using Socket.io
+A Web Based MUD (Multi-User Dungeon) Using Socket.io

+A throwback to the text-based adventures of the past using modern development tools.

 `node index.js` or `node .`